VirajBagal/APTOS-Diabetic-Retinopathy/README.md

 4. I applied GaussianBlur to enhance image to some extent.
 It improved my score by 0.6 percent.

 5. In DataAugmentation, I changed zoom range from 0.15 to 0.3 and my LB (LeaderBoard) increased from 0.754 to 0.778.
 It was quite significant jump in LB.

+6. I changed zoom range from 0.3 to 0.45.
+LB increased from 0.778 to 0.788.
+It seems that the images in test set are really zoomed out.